shah-harshil-07/chirp/README.md

 # As soon as user signs up for the first time, shoot a welcome email to the newly registered user.
 # If user is logged out, the `No more posts` text is not displayed properly.
-# In the follow suggestion users, if I follow a user, the button label is changed from `Follow` to `Following`, but when I again click on the button, it is calling the follow action once again.
+# When the following list of the logged user from logged user's profile is opened up, it shows the user it follows but it shows `Follow` button on the right side and calls the follow action on it instead of `Following` button with the same action.